Meet the Team

 Collaborators

 We extend our warmest thanks to our collaborators whose insight and enthusiasm have strengthened every part of this project.
-We are especially grateful to Olivia Liu, Aviv Milner, and Michael Sekatchev, whose hard work on chapter drafts, code examples, pedagogical framing, and workflow structure has helped shape the Regression Cookbook into a more rigorous, accessible, and thoughtfully crafted resource.
+We are especially grateful to Karan Bains, Lavanya Gupta, Olivia Liu, Aviv Milner, Héctor Palafox Prieto, Michael Sekatchev, and Shuyuan Wang whose hard work on chapter drafts, code examples, pedagogical framing, and workflow structure has helped shape the Regression Cookbook into a more rigorous, accessible, and thoughtfully crafted resource.

 Your willingness to engage deeply with the material and provide constructive work has made this project richer than it could have been on its own.
 We are sincerely appreciative of the time, expertise, and encouragement each of you contributed.
 Thank you for helping build an open education resource (OER) that reflects both technical excellence and the collaborative spirit of the data-science and statistics community.